 Storage: Keep in a cool, dry, dark location in a tightly sealed container or cylinder.
 Keep away from incompatible materials, ignition sources and untrained individuals.
 Secure and label area.
-Protect containers/cylinders from physical damage.
+Protect containers from physical damage.

 Handling: All chemicals should be considered hazardous.
 Avoid direct physical contact.
 Use appropriate, approved safety equipment.
 Untrained individuals should not handle this chemical or its container.
 Handling should occur in a chemical fume hood.

 Protection: Wear appropriate protective gloves, clothing, and goggles.

 Respirators: Wear positive pressure self-contained breathing apparatus (SCBA).

 Small spills and leaks: Do not touch damaged packages or spilled material.
 Cover liquid spill with sand, earth, or other noncombustible absorbent material.
 Cover powder spill with plastic sheet or tarp to minimize spreading.
 Contact radiation safety officer.

 Firefighting: Presence of radioactive material will not influence the fire control processes and should not influence selection of techniques.